-The journey of a relationship often brings a mix of excitement, joy, and sometimes, uncertainty—especially when you find yourself waiting for your partner to propose.
-This phase can be filled with hope and anticipation but may also bring moments of self-doubt or frustration.
-If you’re in this situation, you’re not alone, and it’s important to know that your feelings are valid.
+The journey of a relationship often brings a mix of excitement, joy, and uncertainty—especially when you find yourself waiting for your partner to propose.
+This phase can be filled with hope and anticipation, but it may also bring moments of self-doubt or frustration.
+If you’re in this situation, you’re not alone.
+It’s important to know that your feelings are valid.

 Understanding Your Emotions